Russlyman/FastBuild/README.md

             - Set `When to run the post-build event` to `When the build succeeds`
             - Set `Post-build event` to `"<fastbuild_exepath>" build -p "$(TargetPath)"` but substitute `<fastbuild_exepath>` with the path of the FastBuild EXE file

+Before developing, ensure the development server is started using the command `fastbuild start`.
+Now when you build your project in Visual Studio, FastBuild will perform its magic.

+If you need to update the development server or the server data folder, you can run commands `fastbuild updateserver` and `fastbuild updatedata`.

+If you ever want to develop a different resource and you configured it for use with FastBuild using the above steps, you should update the `resourcePath` in `config.json` and run the command `fastbuild link`.

 ## Command Line Parameters
 ### setup
 Setup FastBuild.